imransal/box-store/README.md

 - Only administrators can view the Edit and Delete buttons on the product details page.
 - Links within Product Management accurately redirect to the add product page.
 - The process of adding a product functions correctly, ensuring the product receives accurate information from the form and appears correctly within the database.
-- Editing a product works seamlessly, preserving product reviews after editing and accurately reflecting the updated details.
 - The Delete button effectively triggers a modal to confirm deletion.
-- Deleting a product correctly removes it from the database, along with any associated product reviews, ensuring complete deletion.
+- Deleting a product correctly removes it from the database.

 **Shopping Bag**
 - The shopping bag link in the navbar accurately displays the current session's bag value.